DrOxyBrobotnik/kitty-notes/Code examples.md

 git push
 if prompted, git push --set-upstream origin main

-When updating github, you don't need to do init, and should not need to do upstream again
+When updating github, you don't need to do init, and should not need to do upstream again.

+**Useful one-off quotes**

+These are just important things to remember that are too short to warrant their own dedicated segment or that I don't know where else to fit in.

+Methods: Part to left of method name controls what you get BACK from the method, part inside () controls what you can pass INTO the method.

 Data types: https://www.tutorialsteacher.com/csharp/csharp-data-types